 Romance ultimately needs an action...it isn't passive.
 All those gestures in the early days had tonnes of thought behind them.
 What's in your power when it comes to calling in the hot stuff??
 (Less the #millsandboon)

 P.S.
 I am all for the romance being an important pathway to sexual intimacy.
 Like I said, it makes us feel warm and seen and held.
 But sometimes we get blocked about this and just don’t know how to get started.
 I get it!
 It can be challenging + awkward but it’s possible.
 If your intimate relationship (or if your next intimate relationship) needs more of the good stuff, let’s talk.
 You and me.
-Private, confidential.
-All the info to get started is on my sessions page.
+Confidential.
+All the info to get started with a free private discussion is on my sessions page.